 You might have a swollen tummy (abdomen) if your cancer has spread to the liver.
 The swelling is due to a build up of fluid called ascites.
 It can make your clothes feel tighter.
 Your tummy might feel bloated.
 You might also find it difficult to sit comfortably or to move around.

-Your doctor can drain off the fluid by putting a small, flexible tube into the abdomen.
-This helps you to feel more comfortable.
+Your doctor might drain off the fluid by putting a small flexible tube into the tummy (abdomen).
+They might use an ultrasound scan to make sure the tube is in the right place.
+Draining off the fluid helps you to feel more comfortable.

 You might pass pale, offensive smelling stools (poo) that float.
 This is called steatorrhea (fatty poo).

 Bowel problems such as diarrhoea or constipation can be caused by the cancer.
 They can also be caused by cancer treatments or medicines.
 For example, painkillers commonly cause constipation.

 Talk to your doctor or nurse if you have bowel problems.
 They can help by giving you medicine.
 And they can refer you to a dietitian for advice on what to eat or drink.